griptape-ai/griptape-docs/README.md

 Docs for [Griptape](https://github.com/griptape-ai/griptape).

-Terms of Service was converted from .docx file format using [Pandoc](https://pandoc.org/) with the following command: `pandoc -f docx -t markdown tos.docx > terms-of-service.md`
+Terms of Service was converted from .rtf file format using [Pandoc](https://pandoc.org/) with the following command: `pandoc -f rtf -t markdown terms-of-service.rtf > terms-of-service2.md`